hebrides/intern-training/README.md

 You must understand how to use at least one server-side language.

-README: Developers use multiple _backend_ languages to handle server-side operations, including, but not limited to PHP, JavaScript (known as "NodeJS" on the backend), C#, Python, C++, Rust, Java, Erlang, Bash, and others:
+README: Developers use multiple _backend_ languages to handle server-side operations (e.g., updating a database, performing an API service).
+These backend languages include, but are not limited to, PHP, JavaScript (known as "NodeJS" on the backend), C#, Python, C++, Rust, Java, Erlang, Bash, and others:

 1) https://www.statista.com/statistics/793628/worldwide-developer-survey-most-used-languages/

-README: Some web development frameworks handle the _full stack_, web client and server, with one primary language, e.g., [Meteor](https://www.meteor.com/#!)
-(JS), [Django](https://www.djangoproject.com) (Python), and [Laravel](https://laravel.com) (PHP); these can optionally be used with "frontend only" helper frameworks, like the ones listed above in Part 1.
+README: Some web development frameworks handle the _full stack_, web client and server, with one primary language, e.g., [Meteor](https://www.meteor.com/) (JS), [Django](https://www.djangoproject.com) (Python), and [Laravel](https://laravel.com) (PHP); these can optionally be used with "frontend only" helper frameworks, like the ones listed above in Part 1.

 README: Some frameworks work better than others in certain situations due to a number of factors, including _web application architecture_, business requirements, team size, developer skill-level, and team preferences: